at the Wilton Library

 |Sunday (September-June: See Hours box on right side of page for exact dates)||1-5|

 To use the historical records in the Wilton History Room, ask for the History Room Register (a list of all the history room materials) at the reference desk.
 Patrons are not permitted to browse in the Wilton History Room.
 A staff member will retrieve desired items for the patron.
 Documents cannot be checked out but may be copied.
-In addition to the Library reference staff, the curators are available for assistance in the use of the history room materials on Monday and Wednesday afternoons (3 to 5:30 pm) and Friday afternoons (12 to 5 pm).
+In addition to the Library reference staff, the curators are available for assistance in the use of the history room materials on Tuesday and Friday afternoons (12 to 5) and Thursday (11-4).
 Please call the curators at 203-762-3950, Ext.
 223 to set up an appointment

 137 Old Ridgefield Road